-1.5 XGBoost GPU Support
+1.6 XGBoost GPU Support

 This page contains information about GPU algorithms supported in XGBoost.
-To install GPU support, checkout the Installation Guide.

 Note: CUDA 10.0, Compute Capability 3.5 required

 The GPU algorithms in XGBoost require a graphics card with compute capability 3.5 or higher, with CUDA toolkits 10.0 or later.
 (See this list to look up compute capability of your GPU card.)